Cross-Class Feature Augmentation for Class Incremental Learning: Related Works

-The methods based on knowledge distillation~\cite{hinton2015distilling,romero2014fitnets,zagoruyko2016paying,kang2022class} encourage a model to learn new tasks while mimicking the representations of the old model trained for the previous tasks.
-To this end, new models aim to preserve the representations of input examples by matching their outputs after the classification layer~\cite{li2017learning,rebuffi2017icarl,wu2019large,castro2018end,hou2019learning}.
+\paragraph{Knowledge distillation} The methods based on knowledge distillation~\cite{hinton2015distilling,romero2014fitnets,zagoruyko2016paying,park2021class,kang2022class} aim to encourage a model to learn new tasks while mimicking the representations of the old model trained for the previous tasks.
+To this end,~\cite{li2017learning,rebuffi2017icarl,wu2019large,castro2018end,hou2019learning} match their outputs after the classification layers with old models to preserve the representations of input examples.

-In addition, LwM~\cite{dhar2019learning} further minimizes the difference of the attention maps obtained from the gradients of the class label with the highest score.
-PODNet~\cite{douillard2020podnet} preserves the relaxed representations obtained by applying the sum pooling along the width and height dimensions to the original intermediate feature maps and controlling the balance between the previous knowledge and the new information.
-Recently, \cite{simon2021learning}~proposes to optimize the model considering the concept of the geodesic flow and AFC~\cite{kang2022class} introduces the way to handle catastrophic forgetting by minimizing the upper bound of the loss increases caused by representation change.
+PODNet~\cite{douillard2020podnet} controls the balance between the previous knowledge and the new information by preserving the relaxed representations.
+Here, relaxed representations are obtained by applying the sum pooling along the width and height dimensions to the original intermediate feature maps.
+Recently, \cite{simon2021learning}~proposes to optimize the model considering the concept of the geodesic flow and AFC~\cite{kang2022class} introduces the way to handle catastrophic forgetting by minimizing the upper bound of the loss increases caused by the representation change.

-Rehearsal-based methods store a limited number of representative examples or replay old ones using generative models while training new tasks.
+\paragraph{Rehearsal} Rehearsal-based methods utilize a limited number of representative examples stored from old tasks or replay old examples using generative models while training new tasks.
 Incremental Classifier Representation Learning (iCaRL)~\cite{rebuffi2017icarl} keeps a small number of samples per class to approximate the class centroid and makes predictions based on the nearest class mean classifiers.
 On the other hand, pseudo-rehearsal techniques~\cite{ostapenko2019learning,shin2017continual} generate examples in the previously observed classes using generative adversarial networks (GANs)~\cite{goodfellow2014generative,liu2020generative,odena2017conditional}.
 However, these methods need to train and store generative models, which incurs an extra burden for class incremental learning.